 Once the data retrieval is complete, then you can view the time-series data, as well as graphing the data for the period of data.

 Also, once in the TSDB, the data can then be used in a simulation by using a TVD connector to provide the link between the TSDB data stream and an object in the network.
-The TVD connector can be used to represent to represent boundary conditions (ie, level boundary) or observed data for comparison with the simulated data.
+The TVD connector can be used to represent boundary conditions (ie, level boundary) or observed data for comparison with the simulated data.
 Currently the EA RestAPI data type only obtains observed data from the river level data.
 It is possible to access other data but this requires the development of a Ruby Script to be used within the TSDB.